StoicAlexreal/stoicalexreal.github.io/_pages/about.md

   - /about.html
 ---

 Ich studiere Informatik an der Universität Ulm und plane Ende Juli 2026 abzuschließen.
-Meine Freizeit verbringe ich mit dem Programmieren von Spielen in Java, dem Modifizieren von Spielen in Java, Eigenrecherche zur Algorithmik und Anwendung dieser in Eigenprojekten von mir.
-Ich lerne aktuell mehr über Algorithmen und Datenstrukturen, Stochastik und Statistik, Berechenbarkeit und Komplexität, sowie Logik.
+Meine Freizeit verbringe ich mit dem Programmieren von Spielen in Java, dem Modifizieren von Spielen in Java, Eigenrecherche zur Algorithmik und Anwendung dieser in Eigenprojekten.
+Ich vertiefe mich in Algorithmen und Datenstrukturen, Stochastik und Statistik, Berechenbarkeit und Komplexität, sowie Logik.

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!